Website maintenance - Tuesday 10 March

 Rateable Value

-Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value which is set by the Valuation Office Agency (VOA), an agency of His Majesty's Revenue and Customs.
-The VOA compile and maintain a full list of all rateable values:
+Apart from properties that are exempt from Business Rates, each non-domestic property has a rateable value set by the Valuation Office Agency (VOA), an agency of His Majesty’s Revenue and Customs.
+The VOA maintains a list of rateable values:

-The VOA may alter the valuation if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.
+The VOA may change a valuation if circumstances change.
+Ratepayers (and certain others with an interest in the property) can also check and challenge a valuation.
+Guidance is available here:

 Revaluations

 All non-domestic property rateable values are reassessed at revaluations.
-The most recent revaluation took effect from 1 April 2023.
-Revaluations ensure that Business Rates bills are up-to-date and more accurately reflect current rental values and relative changes in rents.
-Frequent revaluations ensure the system continues to be responsive to changing economic conditions.
+The most recent revaluation took effect from 1 April 2026.

 Business Rate Reliefs

-Depending on individual circumstances, a ratepayer may be eligible for a rate relief (i.e. a reduction in their Business Rates bill).
-There are a range of available reliefs and details can be found at:
+Depending on individual circumstances, a ratepayer may be eligible for a rate relief (a reduction in their Business Rates bill).
+Details can be found at:

 Temporary reliefs